Prateeksha44/Hospital-Readmission-project/README.md

 ### 2. `data/data_challenges_introduced/`
 - `hospital_readmissions_data_challenges.csv`: A version of the dataset with data quality issues intentionally introduced.
-- `synthetic_data_quality_challenges.csv`: A list of synthetic data challenges that were introduced into the raw dataset to simulate realistic data issues and inconsistencies (.
+- `synthetic_data_quality_challenges.csv`: A list of synthetic data challenges that were introduced into the raw dataset to simulate realistic data issues and inconsistencies.

 ### 3. `data/cleaned/`
 - `hospital_readmissions_cleaned.csv`: Dataset cleaned using Excel (fixing inconsistent casing, leading spaces, spelling errors and exploring missing data patterns).